Democracy: Inclusive

-Participatory politics
+Participatory

-A Parpolity or Participatory Polity is a theoretical form of democracy that is ruled by a Nested Council structure.
+A parpolity or participatory polity is a theoretical form of democracy that is ruled by a nested council structure.
 The guiding philosophy is that people should have decision-making power in proportion to how much they are affected by the decision.
 Local councils of 25–50 people are completely autonomous on issues that affect only them, and these councils send delegates to higher level councils who are again autonomous regarding issues that affect only the population affected by that council.

 A council court of randomly chosen citizens serves as a check on the tyranny of the majority, and rules on which body gets to vote on which issue.
 Delegates may vote differently from how their sending council might wish but are mandated to communicate the wishes of their sending council.
 Delegates are recallable at any time.
-Referendums are possible at any time via votes of most lower-level councils, however, not everything is a referendum as this is most likely a waste of time.
+Referendums are possible at any time via votes of lower-level councils, however, not everything is a referendum as this is most likely a waste of time.
 A parpolity is meant to work in tandem with a participatory economy.

+Procedural

+Radical

+Radical democracy is based on the idea that there are hierarchical and oppressive power relations that exist in society.
+Radical democracy's role is to make visible and challenge those relations by allowing for difference, dissent and antagonisms in decision-making processes.

+Religious

 Cosmopolitan

-Cosmopolitan democracy, also known as Global democracy or World Federalism, is a political system in which democracy is implemented on a global scale, either directly or through representatives.
+Cosmopolitan democracy, also known as global democracy or world federalism, is a political system in which democracy is implemented on a global scale, either directly or through representatives.
 An important justification for this kind of system is that the decisions made in national or regional democracies often affect people outside the constituency who, by definition, cannot vote.
 By contrast, in a cosmopolitan democracy, the people who are affected by decisions also have a say in them.

 According to its supporters, any attempt to solve global problems is undemocratic without some form of cosmopolitan democracy.
 The general principle of cosmopolitan democracy is to expand some or all of the values and norms of democracy, including the rule of law; the non-violent resolution of conflicts; and equality among citizens, beyond the limits of the state.
-To be fully implemented, this would require reforming existing international organisations, e.g. the United Nations, as well as the creation of new institutions such as a World Parliament, which ideally would enhance public control over, and accountability in, international politics.
+To be fully implemented, this would require reforming existing international organisations, e.g., the United Nations, as well as the creation of new institutions such as a World Parliament, which ideally would enhance public control over, and accountability in, international politics.

-Cosmopolitan Democracy has been promoted, among others, by physicist Albert Einstein, writer Kurt Vonnegut, columnist George Monbiot, and professors David Held and Daniele Archibugi.
+Cosmopolitan democracy has been promoted, among others, by physicist Albert Einstein, writer Kurt Vonnegut, columnist George Monbiot, and professors David Held and Daniele Archibugi.
 The creation of the International Criminal Court in 2003 was seen as a major step forward by many supporters of this type of cosmopolitan democracy.